Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: INTRODUCTION

-\textit{This paper focuses on the IVT process for RNA drug substance manufacturing.} It is a complex reaction network involving enzymes, DNA templates, and nucleoside triphosphates (NTPs), among other biomolecules.
-Modeling this process is crucial in understanding the reaction mechanisms, identifying key reaction parameters, and optimizing the manufacturing process.
-The existing kinetics models for in vitro mRNA synthesis \cite{arnold2001kinetic,van2021quality} incorporate mechanisms from multi-phases, i.e., enzyme binding, initiation, elongation, and termination.
+This paper focuses on developing a mechanistic simulation model for the IVT process.
+Similar to the classical assembly lines, the IVT process synthesizes RNA chains based on the DNA templates.
+It has a complex reaction network involving many factors (such as enzymes, DNA templates, nucleoside triphosphates (NTPs), temperature, and pH) that interactively impact on the production outputs, including yield and product quality.
+Developing a mechanistic simulation model for the IVT process is crucial in advancing the understanding of underlying mechanisms, identifying key reaction parameters, and optimizing the manufacturing process.
+The existing partial differential equation/ordinary differential equation (PDE/ODE) kinetic models for in vitro mRNA synthesis \cite{arnold2001kinetic,van2021quality} incorporate mechanisms from multiple phases, i.e., enzyme binding, initiation, elongation, and termination.
 They take into account the dynamic changes in enzyme activity, DNA template availability, and substrate concentration and also consider the effect of factors such as temperature, pH, and ionic strength.
-However, the existing PDE/ODE-based kinetic modeling approaches are typically deterministic and ignore the intrinsic stochasticity of IVT process.
+However, the existing kinetics modeling approaches are typically deterministic and ignore the intrinsic stochasticity of the IVT process.
+While there exist stochastic simulation models for therapeutic protein production \cite{wang2019stochastic,xie2023stochastic} and mammalian cell culture \cite{zheng2023stochastic,wang2023metabolic}, a novel stochastic simulation model for the IVT process is currently lacking in the literature.

-To tackle the challenges associated with mRNA vaccine manufacturing, we propose \textit{a stochastic molecular reaction queueing network model} for the IVT process with the regulation mechanism accounting the impact of state (e.g., DNA template, enzyme, environmental conditions) on the reaction rates.
-We establish a relationship between outputs (e.g., RNA yield, and product critical quality attributes (CQAs)) with input factors, such as initial NTP, Mg concentration, and other buffer component concentrations. {The proposed model can allow us to predict the IVT process through advancing the understanding of underlying reaction regulation mechanisms, e.g., how the perturbation of micro-environmental conditions and the raw material variation influence the reaction rates and the overall efficiency of RNA synthesis.} Our study can provide valuable insights into the dynamics of in vitro mRNA synthesis and support the development of more efficient and cost-effective mRNA production process.
+To support mechanism learning and accelerate automation of mRNA vaccine manufacturing, we propose \textit{a stochastic molecular reaction queueing network model} for the IVT process with the regulatory mechanism accounting for the impact of state variables (e.g., the concentrations of DNA template and enzyme, environmental conditions) on the reaction rates.
+We establish a relationship between outputs (e.g., RNA yield, and product critical quality attributes (CQAs)) with key input factors, such as initial NTP, {Magnesium (Mg) concentration, and buffer profile.
+The proposed model can improve the IVT process predictions through advancing the understanding of underlying reaction regulation mechanisms.